 transitive const, so I managed to confuse myself.
 I am not

-really interested in const/immutabel references here, but values.
+really interested in const/immutabel references here, only

 The only difference, as far as I can tell, is if the value type

 has pointers to other objects, immutable requires them to be to